 The hallmark of purifying selection is a rate of change that is slower than that of neutral DNA.
-The next section (Sect.
-19.2) will delve more deeply into how rates of evolution are determined, but for now assume that we can align related sequences with reasonable accuracy and can use that alignment to measure how frequently mismatches occur.
+The next section (Q.2.) will delve more deeply into how rates of evolution are determined, but for now assume that we can align related sequences with reasonable accuracy and can use that alignment to measure how frequently mismatches occur.
 Then the problem of finding sequences under purifying selection becomes one of determining the substitution rate in a segment that is a candidate for being functional and comparing it to the rate in neutral DNA.
-DNA segments whose inferred rate of evolutionary change is significantly lower than neutral will show a peak of similarity for comparisons at a sufficient phylogenetic distance (e.g., human versus mouse in Fig. 19.2).
+DNA segments whose inferred rate of evolutionary change is significantly lower than neutral will show a peak of similarity for comparisons at a sufficient phylogenetic distance (e.g. human versus mouse in Fig. Q.2).

 In order to distinguish neutral from constrained DNA, sequences of divergent species must be compared.
 The choice of species to compare will depend on the questions being examined, but enough sequence change must have occurred to distinguish signal from noise.
-In practical terms, human comparisons with chimpanzee are too close (too similar) to effectively find constrained sequences, but multiple alignments among many primates do have considerable power [8].
-Many studies have used comparisons between mammalian orders, such as primate (human) with rodent (mouse), to see the constrained sequences (Fig. 19.2).
+In practical terms, human comparisons with chimpanzee are too close (too similar) to effectively find constrained sequences, but multiple alignments among many primates does have considerable power (Boffelli et al. 2003).
+Many studies have used comparisons between mammalian orders, such as primate (human) with rodent (mouse), to see the constrained sequences (Fig. Q.2.).

-19.1.3 Models of Neutral DNA
+Q.1.3.
+Models of neutral DNA

 Although the concept of DNA that has no function is very useful and has led to much insight in molecular evolutionary genetics, it is difficult to establish that any DNA is truly neutral.
 Several models for neutral DNA are in common use.
-One of the earliest is the set of nucleotides in protein-coding regions that can be altered without changing the encoded amino acid [41].
+One of the earliest is the set of nucleotides in protein-coding regions that can be altered without changing the encoded amino acid (Kimura 1977).
 The nucleotides are called synonymous or silent sites.
-They are neutral with respect to coding capacity, but alterations in particular synonymous sites can affect chromosomal position
+They are neutral with respect to coding capacity, but alterations in particular synonymous sites can affect translation efficiency, splicing or other processes.
+The latter appear to be a minority of synonymous sites, and as a group the synonymous sites are the most frequently used neutral model.